jonlpersson/ed-latimore/site/_posts/2021-06-13-the-cure-for-hate-best-quotes-and-big-ideas.md

 permalink: /the-cure-for-hate/
 tags:
   - relationship-building
+  - quotes
 description: >-
   The Cure For Hate tells the story of Tony McAleer as he goes from Neo-Nazi to becoming a voice for peace and unity, and everything he learns along the way.
 image: /assets/images/thumbnails/book-cover-the-cure-for-hate-by-tony-mcaleer.jpeg
 ---
-The Cure For Hate recounts the story of Tony McAleer as he goes from being fully stepped in Neo-Nazi ideology to becoming a voice for peace and unity, and everything he learns along the way.&nbsp;
+The Cure For Hate recounts the story of Tony McAleer as he goes from being fully stepped into Neo-Nazi ideology to becoming a voice for peace and unity, and everything he learns along the way.&nbsp;

-This memoir explored the life of Tony McAleer, tracing his journey from his initial introduction to the skinhead culture, to becoming a full on far-right white supremacist, to his eventual denouement of racist and hate fueled ideology.
+This memoir explored the life of Tony McAleer, tracing his journey from his initial introduction to the skinhead culture to becoming a full-on far-right white supremacist, to his eventual denouement of racist and hate-fueled ideology.
 The memoir then takes us on a journey of [retribution, compassion, and forgiveness](/Ed-latimore-forgiveness-quotes/), not just towards him, but to the people he harmed.

-Ultimately, McAleer becomes a powerful advocate of and partner with groups devoted to getting people out of extremist movements, most notably working with [Life After Hate](https://en.wikipedia.org/wiki/Life_After_Hate){: target="_blank" rel="noopener"}, a group dedicated to help people leave far-right groups, particularly white supremacy groups.
+Ultimately, McAleer becomes a powerful advocate of and partner with groups devoted to getting people out of extremist movements, most notably working with [Life After Hate](https://en.wikipedia.org/wiki/Life_After_Hate){: target="_blank" rel="noopener"}, a group dedicated to helping people leave far-right groups, particularly white supremacy groups.

 ​​​​​​